 Using the authority of witnesses, Jesus quoted the Book of Genesis affirming His acceptance of the creation account with the creation of man and woman (Mark 10:6).
 Jesus affirmed the beginning of mankind according to Moses contrary to secular theories, and thus many have thought science and religion contradict.

-Examining Assumptions of Science and Religion
+Examining Assumptions of Science and Faith

 Do science and religion coincide or contradict each other.
 Using the standard of evidence, one can observe the truth for oneself.
 The evidence is a witness among many.
 Each person can ask such questions like: